Common Spider Myths

 Spiders are Dangerous.

-Yes, spiders are predators, but their prey are mostly insects.
+Yes, spiders are predators, but for the most part, they only prey on insects.
 Okay, there are a few that can be dangerous to humans.
 In the United States, widow spiders and recluse spiders can pose a threat to people.
 But most spiders are harmless to humans, even tarantulas.
 Tarantula venom can, however, cause allergic reactions in humans.
 But in most cases, the venom has less of an impact on most people than a bee sting.

 Poor guy.
 The cute and gangly daddy longlegs has been saddled with the reputation of being a poisonous monster if only his fangs were longer.
 According to arachnologists at the University of California, this is untrue.
 “There is no reference to any pholcid spider (daddy longlegs) biting a human and causing a detrimental reaction.
 Furthermore, there are no toxicological studies testing the lethality of pholcid venom on any mammalian system.”
 In other words,…nope, it’s untrue.